isomerpages/mindef-sg101/_foreign-policy/Our Challenges/Singapore in a HyperConnected World.md

 * * *
 #### Bibliography

 [\[1\]](#_ftnref1) Prime Minister’s Office.
-(2021). _DPM Heng Swee Keat at the S Rajaratnam Lecture on_ *“Fostering Growth and Stability in an Age of Complexity” on 30 November 2021.* [https://www.mfa.gov.sg/Newsroom/Press-Statements-Transcripts-and-Photos/2021/11/20211130-S-Raj](https://www.mfa.gov.sg/Newsroom/Press-Statements-Transcripts-and-Photos/2021/11/20211130-S-Raj)
+(2021). <a target="blank" href="https://www.mfa.gov.sg/Newsroom/Press-Statements-Transcripts-and-Photos/2021/11/20211130-S-Raj">DPM Heng Swee Keat at the S Rajaratnam Lecture on “Fostering Growth and Stability in an Age of Complexity”</a>, on 30 November 2021.

 [\[2\]](#_ftnref2) World Economic Forum.
 (2016, January 20).
 Report on Digital Media and Society: Implications in a Hyperconnected Era. [https://reports.weforum.org/human-implications-of-digital-media-2016/](https://reports.weforum.org/human-implications-of-digital-media-2016/)